Part VI

 Tool The Core Question When to Use

-Prism of Impact Is this reaction about me, or their history?
+Prism of Impact What did I send (my beam), and what might be refraction?
 When someone’s reaction feels disproportionate to your action.

 Wheel of Consent Who is doing, and who is it for?
 When boundaries feel muddy or resentment is building.

-ECC Lens Is Ecstasy, Community, or Catharsis dominating?
+ECC lens Are Ecstasy, Community, or Catharsis dominating?
 When holding group space or high-intensity rituals.

-NVC Pivot Observation / Feeling / Need / Request To move from blame/judgment to connection.
+Embodied NVC Observation / Feeling / Need / Request To move from blame/judgment to connection.

 Victimhood Vortex Am I seeking rescue or claiming agency?
 When you feel powerless or trapped in a loop.

 Keep this compass close.
-It turns the abstract concept of “ethics” into a solvable geometry of relationship.
+It turns “ethics” into something you can practice in the moment.

 Ethical Edge Reminder